csning1998/on-premise-gitlab-deployment/README.md

     Then, you can modify the `terraform.tfvars` file based on your requirements.
 HA and non-HA are both supported.

-2. For users setting up an (HA) Cluster, the number of elements in `kubeadm_cluster_config.nodes.masters` and `kubeadm_cluster_config.nodes.workers` determines the number of nodes generated.
-Ensure the quantity of nodes in `kubeadm_cluster_config.nodes.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
-Meanwhile, `kubeadm_cluster_config.nodes.workers` can be configured based on the number of IPs.
+2. For users setting up an HA Cluster (GitLab as example), the number of elements in `gitlab_kubeadm_compute.masters` and `gitlab_kubeadm_compute.workers` determines the number of nodes generated.
+Ensure the quantity of nodes in `gitlab_kubeadm_compute.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
+Meanwhile, `gitlab_kubeadm_compute.workers` can be configured based on the number of IPs.
 The IPs provided by the user must correspond to the host-only network segment.

     - The latest version is available at <https://cdimage.ubuntu.com/ubuntu/releases/24.04/release/> ,
     - The test version of this project is also available at <https://old-releases.ubuntu.com/releases/noble/> .